Beaver County’s Pathway to Freedom

 1205 Penn Avenue

-Following in his father’s ideology, William too was an ardent abolitionist.
-The third floor of his stately 1850 home contains a secret room.
-This area could give refuge to as many as 10 runaways at one time.
+William Penn Townsend was the oldest son of Robert Townsend.
+He was born 1817 in Pittsburgh, went to work for his father and became a partner of Townsend Wire in 1840.
+He moved his family into this house around 1848.
+He was an ardent abolitionist.
+The third floor of this stately home contains a secret room that could give refuge to as many as 10 runaways at a time.
 From the rear of the property fugitives were brought to the house from the Beaver River via Blockhouse Run which was hidden in the trees.

 1750 Valley Avenue

-This cemetery, incorporated in 1859, is the final resting place of many notable New Brighton residents, including several who were involved in the Underground Railroad.
-Many members of the Townsend family are buried here, as well as Sarah J. Lippincott and James Howard Bruin, a freed slave who served as a sergeant in Company H of the 45th United States Colored Troops during the Civil War.
+This cemetery, incorporated in 1859, is the final resting place of many notable New Brighton residents, including many who were involved in the Underground Railroad.
+Many members of the Townsend family are buried here, as well as Sarah Jane (Clarke) Lippincott, Lem Dawson who was rescued from slavery and later served in Company K of the 3rd Regiment United States Colored Troops and James Howard Burien, a freed slave who served as a sergeant in Company H of the 45th United States Colored Troops during the Civil War.

 The people of Darlington were strong supporters of the abolitionist movement, as was demonstrated on January 28, 1836, when town leaders passed an anti-slavery resolution during a meeting at Greersburg Academy.
 The primary abolitionist force in this area was the Reverend Arthur Bullus Bradford, minister of the Darlington Reformed Presbyterian Church, whose home, Buttonwood, served as a stop for runaways on their way northward.